Roland Garros: A visual guide to the iconic clay court grand slam

 We are guaranteed to see a brand new winner of the women’s title – who will see their name etched in history this weekend: Sabalenka or Gauff?

-In the men’s draw, can Alcaraz become the first man to go back-to-back since his idol Nadal in 2020, will Sinner win his first French Open or will Djokovic further extend his grand slam record?
+In the men’s draw, can Alcaraz become the first man to go back-to-back since his idol Nadal in 2020 or will Sinner win his first French Open?

 The-CNN-Wire